AlirezaHadjar/expo-drag-drop-content-view/README.md

 ## What

-A superset of `View` component that supports iOS & Android Native drag and drop feature.
+A superset of `View` component that supports iOS, Android, and Web Native drag and drop feature.

 |                      iOS                       |                        iPadOS                        |                        Android                         |
 | :--------------------------------------------: | :--------------------------------------------------: | :----------------------------------------------------: |